rishindoshi/Soundzy/README.md

 });
 ```

 Now here comes the meat of the app.
 We're setting a function here that will be called when a request comes into our server.
-The ```app.get()```
+Let's say our websites name is www.soundzy.com.
+When a user visits this url, their browser is going to send a GET request to our server asking for what's called the index (home) page of our website. ```app.get()``` is a nice little function that Express gives us.
+In the above case, we're saying whenever a user visits www.soundzy.com, we respond by sending back the home.html page.